abiraamip/spo2-pcb/README.md

-# spo2-pcb
-PCB design of DIY SpO2 module
+A custom PCB design for a DIY pulse oximeter (SpO₂) module, developed to measure blood oxygen saturation (SpO₂) and heart rate (BPM) using optical sensing principles.

 An SpO₂ module is a sensor module used to measure:
 SpO₂ (Peripheral Oxygen Saturation) – the percentage of oxygen-carrying hemoglobin in the blood.